Popular Brands and Logos of Taiwanese Whiskey

 In the beautiful, mountain-filled area of Nantou County in Taiwan, there’s a place called the Nantou Distillery.
 It’s run by the Taiwan Tobacco and Liquor Corporation and started in 1978.
 At first, they were all about making traditional rice liquors.
 But about 30 years later, in 2008, they decided to try something new and started making whisky from barley.
 This was a big deal because it was the first time a big company in Taiwan made malt whisky.

 The distillery is in a special spot in the middle of Taiwan’s mountains.
 The weather changes a lot there, which helps make their whisky taste unique.
-They’re into keeping old traditions alive and trying new things, leading them to create the Omar series.
-Omar whiskies are named after a mountain nearby, and they range from ones that are a bit smoky to ones aged in barrels used before for sherry, kind of like how they make whisky in Scotland.
+They’re into keeping old traditions alive and trying new things, which has led them to create the Omar series.
+Omar whiskies are named after a nearby mountain, and they range from a bit smoky to those aged in barrels that were previously used for sherry, kind of like how they make whisky in Scotland.

 Even though Nantou is newer to making whisky than others, like Kavalan, it’s getting noticed for its special whiskies.
-This shows how good they are at mixing old ways of making whisky with what’s special about Taiwan.
-The Nantou logo represents how classy they are, how they balance nature, and how they make things by hand, celebrating Taiwan’s rich history and creative approach to making whisky.
+This shows how good they are at blending old whisky-making methods with what’s special about Taiwan.
+The Nantou logo represents their class, their balance of nature, and their handcrafted approach, celebrating Taiwan’s rich history and creative approach to whisky-making.

 Holy Distillery